Float Therapy Tips: My Experience At Float North County + 15 Tips For Your First Time

 I also tried out two unique treatments or therapies at Float North County:

 I did a 30-minute session in the sauna.
 There are supposedly many other health benefits to using the infrared saunas but I definitely enjoy sweating as I feel like I am detoxing and sweating out any bad stuff.
 I did wear my heart rate monitor and if you’re wondering I burned about 100 calories in my 30-minute session of just sitting there!

 I tried out this new to me therapy called Lucia Light.
 It’s quite interesting.
 I relaxed on a chair and let this super bright light pulsate and flash at me while I had my eyes closed.
 Do not open them!
 If you have had seizures in the past, I would probably avoid this therapy.
 Supposedly this therapy allows you to get into a deeper relaxed state, sparks creativity, and even helps with quality of sleep.
 I did this therapy before a float so I couldn’t differentiate if it was more beneficial to do it or not.
 Perhaps I need to try it alone!

 I loved trying out these different therapies and treatments for my health and wellness.
 I think that floating helped me with some anxiety I was having and as well helped me with my sleep at night.
 I’ve been having a hard time sleeping lately and I slept more sound on the nights I did float.
 I am definitely open to the idea of floating more and seeing how it can help me.
 If you happen to be in the San Diego area and want to give these therapies a try, the folks at Float North County were really friendly as well as informative.
 I always have a thousand questions and they answered all of them and helped me overcome my fear of being claustrophobic.

 Solana Beach, CA 92075

-*Disclaimer: Many thanks to Float North County for the complimentary experiences.
-As always, opinions stated are mine.*
+*Disclaimer: Many thanks to Float North County for the complementary experiences.
+As always, the opinions stated are mine.*